s-sylwia/quizJavaBasics/README.md

 # quizJavaBasics
-QuizJavaBasics is a Java program that allows users to take a quiz based on JSON-formatted questions, providing a command-line interface for a simple and interactive quiz experience
+QuizJavaBasics is a simply Java program that allows users to take a quiz based on JSON-formatted questions, providing a command-line interface for a simple and interactive quiz experience.

-# QuizJavaBasics

-This is a simple Java quiz program that reads quiz questions from a JSON file and allows users to play the quiz by providing answers.
 The program uses the Jackson library for JSON parsing.

 ## Table of Contents